jayo-projects/jayo-result/README.md

 # Jayo result

-Jayo result is a Java port of the `Result<T>` type from the Kotlin stdlib.
+Since the JVM doesn't provide its own buitin Result type, Jayo result provides a Java port of the `Result<T>` type from the Kotlin stdlib.

 It is available on Maven Central.